Benteng railway station

-Benteng Station (BET) is a class I railway station located in Sawahpulo, Ujung, Semampir, Surabaya, Included in the Surabaya VIII Operation Area at an altitude of +4 meters.
+Benteng Station (BET) is a class I railway station located in Sawahpulo, Ujung, Semampir, Surabaya, included in the Operation Area VIII Surabaya at an altitude of +4 meters.

 The station does not serve passenger transportation, but only functions as a storage area for boilers from the High Speed Diesel refueling station in the port area, as well as serving fuel shipments to Malang and Madiun.

 The name "Benteng" began to be formally established in January 1950 based on the Buku Djarak untuk Djawa dan Madura.

 Services

 The following is a list of train services at the Benteng Station.

 Passenger services

 There is no passenger services at this station.